Barclays Boosts Ulta Beauty (NASDAQ:ULTA) Price Target to $361.00

-Ulta Beauty (NASDAQ:ULTA) had its target price hoisted by Barclays from $298.00 to $361.00 in a research report sent to investors on Friday, The Fly reports.
-The brokerage currently has an overweight rating on the specialty retailer’s stock.
+Ulta Beauty (NASDAQ:ULTA) had its price objective raised by Barclays from $298.00 to $361.00 in a research note issued to investors on Thursday, Benzinga reports.
+They currently have an overweight rating on the specialty retailer’s stock.

-Several other brokerages have also issued reports on ULTA.
-Robert W. Baird raised their price objective on Ulta Beauty from $220.00 to $310.00 and gave the stock an outperform rating in a report on Friday, December 4th.
-JPMorgan Chase & Co. raised their price objective on Ulta Beauty from $260.00 to $330.00 and gave the stock an overweight rating in a report on Monday, November 30th.
-Oppenheimer reiterated a buy rating and set a $360.00 target price on shares of Ulta Beauty in a research note on Thursday.
-The Goldman Sachs Group increased their target price on shares of Ulta Beauty from $286.00 to $319.00 and gave the stock a buy rating in a research note on Thursday, December 10th.
-Finally, Telsey Advisory Group increased their target price on shares of Ulta Beauty from $315.00 to $375.00 and gave the stock an outperform rating in a research note on Monday, March 8th.
-Eight analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
-Ulta Beauty has a consensus rating of Buy and a consensus price target of $303.92.
+Other research analysts have also recently issued research reports about the stock.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Ulta Beauty from $376.00 to $360.00 and set a buy rating for the company in a research report on Monday, March 15th.
+Jefferies Financial Group cut shares of Ulta Beauty from a buy rating to a hold rating and set a $300.00 price objective for the company. in a research report on Tuesday, November 24th.
+OTR Global upgraded shares of Ulta Beauty to a positive rating in a research report on Friday, March 5th.
+Wells Fargo & Company boosted their price objective on shares of Ulta Beauty from $330.00 to $356.00 and gave the stock an overweight rating in a research report on Friday, March 12th.
+Finally, Piper Sandler boosted their price objective on shares of Ulta Beauty from $350.00 to $360.00 and gave the stock an overweight rating in a research report on Wednesday.
+Nine analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+Ulta Beauty has a consensus rating of Buy and an average price target of $306.62.

-In other news, Director Robert F. Diromualdo sold 27,000 shares of Ulta Beauty stock in a transaction that occurred on Thursday, December 17th.
-The shares were sold at an average price of $272.15, for a total transaction of $7,348,050.00.
-Following the completion of the sale, the director now directly owns 6,344 shares in the company, valued at approximately $1,726,519.60.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-4.70% of the stock is currently owned by company insiders.
+In other news, Director Lorna Nagler sold 4,000 shares of the business’s stock in a transaction on Wednesday, March 17th.
+The shares were sold at an average price of $315.90, for a total value of $1,263,600.00.
+Following the completion of the transaction, the director now owns 10,963 shares of the company’s stock, valued at approximately $3,463,211.70.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+4.70% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of ULTA.
-Amundi Pioneer Asset Management Inc. increased its stake in shares of Ulta Beauty by 276.0% during the 4th quarter.
-Amundi Pioneer Asset Management Inc. now owns 807,092 shares of the specialty retailer’s stock worth $231,766,000 after purchasing an additional 592,461 shares in the last quarter.
-Norges Bank purchased a new position in shares of Ulta Beauty during the 4th quarter worth approximately $153,942,000.
-Great West Life Assurance Co.
-Can increased its stake in shares of Ulta Beauty by 952.6% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 375,383 shares of the specialty retailer’s stock worth $7,755,000 after purchasing an additional 339,719 shares in the last quarter.
-Boston Partners purchased a new position in shares of Ulta Beauty during the 3rd quarter worth approximately $74,905,000.
-Finally, Champlain Investment Partners LLC increased its stake in shares of Ulta Beauty by 25.9% during the 3rd quarter.
-Champlain Investment Partners LLC now owns 1,106,106 shares of the specialty retailer’s stock worth $247,746,000 after purchasing an additional 227,605 shares in the last quarter.
-86.83% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in ULTA.
+Wolff Wiese Magana LLC acquired a new position in Ulta Beauty in the 4th quarter worth $25,000.
+Laurel Wealth Advisors LLC acquired a new position in Ulta Beauty in the 4th quarter worth $26,000.
+Gemmer Asset Management LLC acquired a new position in shares of Ulta Beauty during the 4th quarter worth about $40,000.
+Truvestments Capital LLC acquired a new position in shares of Ulta Beauty during the 4th quarter worth about $40,000.
+Finally, Montag A & Associates Inc. acquired a new position in shares of Ulta Beauty during the 4th quarter worth about $43,000.
+86.83% of the stock is owned by hedge funds and other institutional investors.

 Ulta Beauty, Inc operates as a beauty retailer in the United States.
 The company's stores offer cosmetics, fragrances, skincare and haircare products, bath and body products, and salon styling tools; professional hair products; salon services, including hair, skin, makeup, and brow services; and others, including nail products and accessories.